Yerevan: Modern independence

 The first major post-independence protest in Yerevan took place in September 1996, after the announcement of incumbent Levon Ter-Petrosyan's victory in the presidential election.
-Major opposition parties of the time, consolidated around the former Karabakh Committee member and former Prime Minister Vazgen Manukyan, organized mass demonstrations between 23 and 25 September, claiming electoral fraud by Ter-Petrosyan.
+Major opposition parties of the time, consolidated around the former Karabakh Committee member and former Prime Minister Vazgen Manukyan, organised mass demonstrations between 23 and 25 September, claiming electoral fraud by Ter-Petrosyan.
 An estimated of 200,000 people gathered in the Freedom Square to protest the election results.
 After a series of riot and violent protests around the Parliament building on 25 September, the government sent tanks and troops to Yerevan to enforce the ban on rallies and demonstrations on the following day.
 Prime Minister Vazgen Sargsyan and Minister of National Security Serzh Sargsyan announced on the Public Television of Armenia that their respective agencies have prevented an attempted coup d'état.

 In February 2008, unrest in the capital between the authorities and opposition demonstrators led by ex-President Levon Ter-Petrosyan took place after the 2008 Armenian presidential election.
 The events resulted in 10 deaths and a subsequent 20-day state of emergency declared by President Robert Kocharyan.

 In July 2016, a group of armed men calling themselves the Daredevils of Sassoun (Սասնա Ծռեր Sasna Tsrrer) stormed a police station in Erebuni District of Yerevan, taking several hostages, demanding the release of opposition leader Jirair Sefilian and the resignation of President Serzh Sargsyan.
 3 policeman were killed as a result of the attack.
 Many anti-government protestors held rallies in solidarity with the gunmen.
 However, after 2 weeks of negotiations, the crisis ended and the gunmen surrendered.